 ARRIVING TO VALLE VERZASCA, SWITZERLAND

-The magical jade green waters of the Verzasca river are next level!
-This place is a fairytale and by far my favourite spot I’ve been to this summer.
-I spent hours in Lavertezzo where the river flows beneath a double arched bridge made from stone, polishing the rocks as it flows down the valley.
+The magical jade-green waters of the Verzasca river are next level!
+This place is a fairytale and by far my favorite spot I’ve been to this summer.
+I spent hours in Lavertezzo where the river flows beneath a double-arched bridge made from stone, polishing the rocks as it flows down the valley.

-I found natural jaccuzis to swim in and waterfalls to jump off, a playground formed by mother nature!
-The winding road eventually comes to a dead end but it is well worth driving and spending a night out here under the stars.
+I found natural jacuzzis to swim in and waterfalls to jump off, a playground formed by mother nature!
+The winding road eventually comes to a dead-end but it is well worth driving and spending a night out here under the stars.
 The swim spots were super crowded as it was the middle of summer and it happened to be the Swiss National Day, though the next morning I was up at sparrows and practically had the whole place to myself!

 My journey continued east towards St. Moritz, constantly stopping to photograph the wonderful landscapes.
-The main highway winds through deep valleys where the melting glaciers form scenic waterfalls.
-I am in disbelief of how ridiculously beautiful Switzerland is!
+The main highway winds through deep valleys where the melting glaciers from scenic waterfalls.
+I am in disbelief at how ridiculously beautiful Switzerland is!

 Coming down the mountain range into St. Moritz was dreamy!
-It is here where the notion of winter holidays was born and its stunning imagery is jaw dropping.
+It is here where the notion of winter holidays was born and its stunning imagery is jaw-dropping.
 This place is as good as it gets!!
-I am impressed how active all the locals are here, mountain bike riding, hang gliding, kite surfing and sailing on the lake.
-I would love to come snowboarding in winter with a spoiling of mountains to choose from.
+I am impressed by how active all the locals are here, mountain bike riding, hang gliding, kite surfing, and sailing on the lake.
+I would love to come snowboarding in winter with spoiling of mountains to choose from.